rogerhu/compsci_guides/Flood-Fill.md

 > **Match** what this problem looks like to known categories of problems, e.g. Linked List or Dynamic Programming, and strategies or patterns in those categories.

 For graph problems, some things we want to consider are:

-    - BFS or DFS would work on this problem.
+BFS or DFS would work on this problem.
 Carrying out DFS is simple on this array by balancing edges cases wherein row and col point to out of index values.
-After handling those values, we call recursive function again on matrix with the corrsponding values of row and col (i.e. [row-1][col], [row+1][col], [row][col-1], [row][col+1]).
+After handling those values, we call recursive function again on matrix with the corresponding values of row and col (i.e. [row-1][col], [row+1][col], [row][col-1], [row][col+1]).
 Now for the algorithm to not recompute on previously computed values, we can use the same check for value of color.

 ## 3: P-lan